When it comes to MasterChef, there's no denying the talent belonging to some of the contestants.

 But is there at least some kind of lucrative lure to sweeten the deal for those that don't go on to win?
 Well, as it turns out, it seems there really isn't.

-Yep, the most recent reports on the show have revealed that contestants are actually only paid slightly more than the legal minimum wage.
+Yep, reports on the show have revealed that contestants are actually only paid slightly more than the legal minimum wage.

 According to the Sydney Morning Herald, a mere $630 allowance each week was handed out to the 2013 contestants, which is only slightly more than the minimum $583 a week for an entry level cook.